cubeton/git101/README.md

 ### Step 7: Creating a Pull Request (PR)

 ### Step 8: Merging a PR

-### Step 9: Cool features: the blame tool

-Ever see a piece of completely incomprehensible code?
-Want to know who to complain to? **Git blame** is here to help!

-Unfortunate side effect - I find that half the time when I use the blame tool to see who wrote a terrible piece of code, that it was me :(

-### Step 10: A cautionary tale

-Git is powerful.
-Git can do a lot of things.
-Git can also help you undo most changes and mistakes you've made (see 'reference log' or 'reflog').

-There is one thing to keep in mind about git - it has access to your files and can modify them.
-With the wrong command, you can do really dangerous things.

-When I was starting to learn git, I did not know what I was doing.
-I used ```git init .``` in my home directory which initializes a git repo and adds all your files in it (recursively).
-Essentially I had put every file in a git repo.'

-Then, when I wanted to undo this I used the ```git rm . -r``` command.
-This recursively whiped my entire computer.
-There were some ways to recover it, but.... yeah

-Be careful with any 'rm' command.

-Learn from my mistake!

 ### Step 11: Basking in your git glory